cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/remote/_index.md

 5. Next, you will need to install `cloudflared` and run it.
 To do so, check that the environment under **Choose an environment** reflects the operating system on your machine, then copy the command in the box below and paste it into a terminal window.
 Run the command.

-6. Once the command has finished running, your connector will appear on Zero Trust.
+6. Once the command has finished running, your connector will appear in Zero Trust.

    ![Connector appearing in the UI after cloudflared has run](/cloudflare-one/static/documentation/connections/connect-apps/connector.png)